 I’d recommend going the longer route if you haven’t had the chance to explore the Columbia River Gorge or the town of Hood River yet.
 If you’ve been blessed to have explored the Columbia River Gorge before, then why not take the US-26 route and check out some new sights along the way?

 17 BEST ROAD TRIP STOPS FROM PORTLAND TO BEND

 Seriously, the estate is huge!
 You could easily spend a few hours wandering about the extensive gardens (glass of wine or a pint of beer in hand), play golf, visit the glass/pottery shop, distillery, and winery, take a seat and enjoy one of the many bars, eat lunch in the outdoor courtyards, watch a recent-run movie in the theater, listen to live music, and explore the gift shop.
-If you’re a hotel guest here, you can also take advantage of the beautiful soaking pool next to the tea bar.
+Tons of stuff to do!

 COLUMBIA RIVER GORGE